metrorailings/OwlBlog/content/posts/2022-playoff-notes.md

 It's clear the team's hurting for receivers.
 And I'm not sure any of their wide receivers would qualify as vectors on offense.

 Kudos to the Giants for going out of their way to protect Daniel Jones from the opponent's better pass rushers.

+***

+### Cowboys

+Credit to Dallas for prominently emphasizing the ground game, given all the different ways the team has run the ball.